 Task 2 - Configure models

-In this task you will configure models for Raspberry Pi hardware and Android device.
+In this task you will configure models for Raspberry Pi hardware and Apple iOS device.

-Assume that Simulink Support Package for Raspberry Pi Hardware is installed and the hardware network connection between Raspberry Pi board and your Android device are set up.
+Assume that Simulink Support Package for Raspberry Pi Hardware is installed and the hardware network connection between Raspberry Pi board and your iPhone/iPad are set up.
 Otherwise, refer to Raspberry Pi® LED Control example for setup steps.

-1. Open the Android model.
-Double click the UDP Send block and update the Remote IP address parameter with your Raspberry Pi IP address.
+1. Open the Apple iOS model.
+Double click the UDP Send block and update the Remote IP address with your Raspberry Pi IP address.

-Task 3 - Run models on Raspberry Pi hardware and Android device
+Task 3 - Run models on Raspberry Pi hardware and Apple iOS device

 1. Click Deploy to Hardware button of Raspberry Pi model to run this model on Raspberry Pi hardware.

-2. Click Deploy to Hardware button of Android model to run this model on your Android device.
+2. Click Deploy to Hardware button of Apple iOS model to run this model on your iPhone/iPad.

 3. Observe the image captured from Raspberry Pi board display on the screen.
-Slide the Camera Pan Angle and observe the change of camera angle.
-Slide the Brightness Level and observe the brightness change.
+Slide the View Angle and observe the change of camera angle.
+Slide the Brightness Control and observe the brightness change.
 Press Image Inversion button to invert image color.
 Press Edge Detection button to detect edges.

 Other Things to Try